Need Ecommerce Business Ideas? 27 Experts Give You Their Best Online Store Opportunities For 2020

 In many cases, B2B brands think of themselves as regional businesses, but with technology today, there’s opportunities to reach new marketers with a simple website, shipping processes and understanding of how their customers are using Google to find solutions like theirs.

-From telephone providers and bottling equipment to sensors and interior design services, B2B is one of the most underrated yet high-potential opportunities for ecommerce entrepreneurs.
+From construction and roof replacement companies to telephone providers and bottling equipment to sensors and interior design services, B2B is one of the most underrated yet high-potential opportunities for ecommerce entrepreneurs.

 Daniel Wallock, Marketing Strategist, Wallock Media